-§162.1310 and 162.1313 Notification of Accreditation Status and Home Visits Officials at the DESE assume this could result in costs to local school districts
+§162.1310 and 162.1313 Notification of Accreditation Status and Home Visits Officials at the DESE assume this could result in costs to local school districts.

-Officials at the Kansas City Public Schools assume the unaccredited attendance centers will have to make notification of unaccredited status to several entities within the county.
-They estimate it will cost less than \$25,000.
+Officials at the KCPS assume this portion of the proposal requires schools to make notification of their unaccredited status to several entities within the county.
+KCPS estimates this will cost less than \$25,000.